sanjeed5/awesome-cursor-rules-mdc/README.md

 # MDC Generator for Library Best Practices

 This repository contains Cursor rule files (.mdc) that provide AI-powered best practices and guidelines for various libraries and frameworks.
-The rules in `rules-mdc/` are the current, improved version which are more focused and comprehensive.
-(Note: The `rules-v0/` directory contains legacy rules and is kept for historical reference only - please use `rules-mdc/` for all new projects).
+The rules in `rules-mdc/` are comprehensive and focused, offering guidance for a wide range of programming libraries and frameworks.

 ## Repository Structure

 ```
 .
-├── rules-mdc/          # Current, comprehensive rule files (recommended)
+├── rules-mdc/          # Comprehensive rule files in a flat structure
-│   ├── frontend/
-│   ├── backend/
-│   └── ...
-├── src/                # Source code for rule generation
+├── cursor-rules-cli/   # Source code and configuration for rule generation
 │   ├── generate_mdc_files.py
+│   ├── libraries.json
 │   ├── config.yaml
 │   └── ...
-└── rules-v0/           # Legacy rules (deprecated)
+└── logs/               # Log files from rule generation runs
 ```

 ## Features

+- **Tag-Based Library Organization**: Libraries are organized with tags instead of nested categories for more flexible categorization
+- **Flat Directory Structure**: All MDC files are stored in a single directory for easier access
-- **Configurable**: All settings can be adjusted in `src/config.yaml`
+- **Configurable**: All settings can be adjusted in `config.yaml`
 - **Parallel Processing**: Process multiple libraries simultaneously
 - **Progress Tracking**: Resume from where you left off if the process is interrupted
 - **Smart Glob Pattern Generation**: Automatically determines appropriate glob patterns for different libraries